nickriches/linguistics_handbook/docs/lecture notes/03 Lexical Representations.md

 Characteristics: (1) Multiple Semantic Activation: overlapping meanings (2) Phonological processes in selection: similar word-internal phonology.

-Process by which blends are formed combines __opportunistic__ activation / assembly with __rigorous__ monitoring
+Process by which blends are formed rapid carefree activation (i.e. resulting in errors) with rigorous monitoring.

 What does it tell us about words?
 They are stored in **semantic and networks** (activation of multiple words with overlapping meanings).
 There is **activation across domains**: **semantic** activation of multiple competitors, and **phonological** processes involved in blending (the use of a 'pivot').
 The system **biases speed over accuracy**, but recovers from error due to a __monitoring system__.

-# Meaning-related sense-relationships
+# Meaning-related lexical relationships

 ## Hyponymy